MossGoblin/splitter/README.md

 *Task*: Create an algorithm that takes a rectangle composed of multiple rectangles (input ONE) and splits it into N (input TWO) portions, with areas as close to each other as possible.

 *Input*: ONE - A rectangle, composed of other rectangles.
 The format of the input is not essentially important.
-TWO - a number of desired regions.
+TWO - a number of desired regions for input ONE to be split into.

 *Conditions*: Try to avoid brute forcing the problem through recursion.
-The task has no intended real-life benefit, the goal is to find an interesting solution
+The task has no intended real-life benefit, the goal is to find an interesting solution.

 Development
 ===